simonreich/dissertation-template/README.md

 Getting Started
 ===============

-Adapt the vorspann.tex to your name and title.
+Adapt dissertation.tex and frontmatter/*.tex to your name and title.
 If everything is set to your liking, set fulldocument to false, to remove all the title page cruft from your document for writing.

 Document Generation